exoplatform/web-conferencing/documentation/ACHITECTURE.md

 Enable remote logger
 -------------

 Spooling logs to a server log is disabled by default.
 If a call provider requires this feature, then it should be enabled at Java SPI level.
-In a provider class, that extends `CallProvider`, need implement `isLogEnabled()` method that will find is remote logs spooling enbaled or disabled for this provider.
-It's recommended to keep this settings interactive and let Platform administrators to enable or disable remote logs as this feature may be resource consumable and may affect production system.
+In a provider class, that extends `CallProvider`, need implement `isLogEnabled()` method that will find is remote logs spooling enabled or disabled for this provider.
+It's recommended to keep this settings interactive and let Platform administrators to enable or disable remote logs, as this feature may be resource consumable and may affect production system.
 Persist this flag in a database or eXo's `SettingService` and reuse after server restart in the provider class.
 A good place for this flag in UI is in a provider settings form that can be added to Web Conferencing administrator page.

 Showing errors to users
 -------------

 When an error happens you may want to inform user about it.
 Often we don't need to show technical details to end-users - it may be not efficient and even confusing.
-But what is important, it's build a reference between a message user sees and a report to administrators or support and the actual (technical) error that occured.
-For this purpose Web Conferencing core introduces set `showError()` method in its logger API.
-Note that __logger supports only reporting and showing of errors__ (will have error level in the log).
+But what is important, it's build a reference between a message user sees and a report to administrators or support and a actual (technical) error that occured.
+For this purpose Web Conferencing core introduces `showError()` method in its logger API.
+Note that __logger supports only reporting and showing of errors__ (messages will have _error_ level in the log).
 Find details in the code comments below:

 ```javascript
   try {